dtekcth/dateitse/data/README.md

         ],
-        "smallImage": "The small image to display for the company", "largeImage": "The large image to display for the company", "location": "An URL to the image displaying the location in the EDIT-building" }
+        "smallImage": "The small image to display for the company", "largeImage": "The large image to display for the company", "locationImage": "An URL to the image displaying the location in the EDIT-building" }

 For the sections and positions array, it is of important that the entries